Voluntary turnover rate | Global analysis

 Voluntary exits reveal more than surface-level churn.
 According to Moody’s Ratings’ human capital report, a company’s ability to manage its workforce, through effective labor relations, talent retention strategies, and adaptability during economic shifts, directly affects its productivity, profitability, and ultimately, its credit quality.

-Conclusion: turnover is a leadership test
+Conclusion: turnover as a measure of leadership

 #DenominatorFacts